Kinds of types in Scala, part 3: embedding some more info in a type

 game2.getPlayers // Set[game2.Player]

-We got different types, so we could expect, that we cannot substitute one for the other:
+We get different types, so we can expect that we cannot substitute one for the other:

 game1.playerPlayCard(game2.getPlayers.head,